Central Kurdish: 2000s–2010s

-After the fall of Saddam Hussein in 2003, Iraq declared Sorani Kurdish as the official language of the country beside Arabic.
+After the fall of Saddam Hussein in 2003, Iraq declared Kurdish as the official language of the country beside Arabic.
 The first section of Article 4 secures this.
-In 2006, Duhok Governorate began using Kurmanji as their official language as a way of resisting Sorani.
-Fearing the loss of hegemony, 53 academics, writers and poets pushed the Kurdish Parliament to declare Sorani as the official language of the autonomous region.
-This attempt failed multiple times and Kurmanji remains the official Kurdish language in Dohuk Governorate.
+In 2006, Duhok began using Kurmanji as their official language as a way of resisting Central Kurdish.
+Fearing the loss of hegemony, 53 academics, writers and poets pushed the Kurdish Parliament to declare Central Kurdish as the official language of the autonomous region.
+This attempt failed multiple times and Kurmanji remains the official Kurdish language in Duhok.
 In the 2010s, criticism arose due to the quality of the Sorani school textbooks, media texts and signage.
-In 2011, two journalism professors from Salahaddin University criticized the state of Sorani in Kurdistan Region which could affect its use among the people.
-They also expressed dismay over the method of the Parliament in using the language, since the institution wrote their bills and laws in Arabic and then translated to Sorani.
+In 2011, two journalism professors from Salahaddin University criticized the state of Central Kurdish in Kurdistan Region which could affect its use among the people.
+They also expressed dismay over the method of the Kurdistan Region Parliament in using the language, since the institution wrote their bills and laws in Arabic and then translated to Central Kurdish.